AshleyPikachu/Super-Bit-Shader/README.md

 -----------------------------------------------------------------------------------------------------------------------
 **Mixed Frames Shader Notice**
 -----------------------------------------------------------------------------------------------------------------------
-Why use Mixed-Frames + Install Steps
+**Wonderswan**
-1. Mixed-Frames is a default shader inside of Retroarch that allows the Wonderswan / Wonderswan Color to have proper transparency.
+* Mixed-Frames is a default shader inside of Retroarch that allows the Wonderswan / Wonderswan Color to have proper transparency when 60fps is turned off in core options.
+However, for black and white games the Mixed-Frames dulls the colors of Super-Bit-Shader.
+To compensate for this be sure to use the mixed-frames version of the shader included with this github.

-2. There is a Mixed-Frames version of Super-Bit-Shader included in the Wonderswan folder, use them to prevent a dull color palette.
-3. If you do not use the correct version of the shader, mixed-frames dulls the color palette as its pulling from the previous grayscale frame.
-4. Be sure to turn off the 60fps mode in Core Options for a smoother effect.
-5. Also, make sure to append Mixed-Frames after Super-Bit-Shader as the order of shaders is important.
+Shader Order
+1. Super-Bit-Shader Mixed Frames Version
+2. Mixed_Frames

+**Wonderswan Color - Bonus**
-6. In the case of the Wonderswan Color, I recommend pairing it with Nds-Color with Mixed-Frames instead for a close to hardware look.
+* Super-Bit-Shader is not for use with the Wonderswan color, however I still recommend the following shaders below for a more accurate look.

+Shader Order
+1. Mixed_frames
+2. nds-color

 **Shader Locations**
    * Nds-Color can be found in Handheld/Color Folder